JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-06-25-language-java-reactive-functional-pipelines.md

 ```
 nothing will break if you don't

-once u have one or more instances of the app running, simple start hit
+once u have one or more instances of the app running, simply hit
 * **to get all posts**: _localhost:8081/posts_
 * **to get a single post**: _localhost:8081/posts/1_
 * **to get all comments for a post**: _localhost:8081/posts/1/comments_